johnnyreilly/structured-data-seo-and-react/README.md

 # Structured data, SEO and React

-When you've built an amazing website, people being able to discover it when they google is important.
+People being able to discover your website when they google is important.
 This post is about how you can add structured data to a site.
 Adding structured data will help the search engines like Google understand your content, and get it in front of more eyeballs.
 We'll illustrate this by making a simple React app which incorporates structured data.

 ## What is structured data?